 Today, it’s the most expected public holiday in China which is full of traditions.
 The celebration of Chinese New Year lasts for 15 days.
 Before the holidays start, the Chinese thoroughly clean their houses and decorate them with traditional red items.
 The red color is believed to be a color of happiness and good luck.

 The festivities traditionally start in the evening preceding the first New Year Day.
-Families have the reunion dinner at home.
+Families have a reunion dinner at home.
 Traditional dishes are fish and dumplings (a dish consisting of small pieces of dough made from a variety of starch sources, often wrapped around a filling similar to wontons), which are said to signify prosperity.
 Traditionally, adult family members give red envelopes with cash to children during the dinner: they believe it will keep them healthy and give them a long life.
 In the modern world, the tradition has been a bit interpreted: for example, some youngsters send money in virtual red envelopes to each other via mobile applications just for fun.

-Chinese people celebrate Spring Festival not only at home with the families but also publicly, through loads of cultural activities such as firework displays and dragon dances.
+Chinese people celebrate the Spring Festival not only at home with the families but also publicly, through loads of cultural activities such as firework displays and dragon dances.
 Fireworks are used to scare away the evil spirits from China.
 Dragon dances are common during Chinese New Year.
 Depending on the part of the country, folks dressed up in the big dragon or lion costume dance to deafening drum beats with the view to evicting bad spirits and demons away.

 The 15th day called Lanterns Festival marks the end of the Chinese New Year celebrations.
 Chinese families walk down the streets carrying lit lanterns of different shapes and colors.
 Recently, it was commercialized as well as St Valentine’s Day symbolizing the time when single people can find their love.

 We’ve searched for various artworks devoted to Chinese New Year and here are some of them to make you feel the spirit of the coming holiday.